 Sent to Chameleon from your connected integrations

 To create a new user Segment go to your Dashboard's Segments page and click the "+" button.
-A new tab will open where you can use various filters to make sure you have the right users in one Segment.
+Start with a clear name and combine the filters to make sure you have the right users in one Segment.

-💡 You can also add filters directly to your All users audience and hit the "Save as new" button once you're happy with the result.
+💡 You can also add filters directly to your All users tab and hit the "Save" button once you're happy with the result.
 This will create a new Segment for you.

 Once you create a Segment it will be immediately available to use while configuring your Chameleon Experiences.